 Our compensation philosophy is to provide competitive compensation in order to attract, retain and motivate top talent and to drive company success.
 Our goal is to target total direct compensation at or above the median of the market, with actual pay levels awarded based on actual performance above or below targets.
+The impact of COVID-19 and the use of a \$15.00 per share above market stock price in fiscal 2020 significantly reduced actual compensation in 2020.
 We utilize external benchmarking data and comparable peer groups to establish pay levels and practices.
-Top performers receive higher rewards through our merit pay process, bonus program (which was linked to performance ratings in 2019) and equity linked directly to company performance.
+Top performers receive higher rewards directly through our merit pay process, bonus program and equity linked directly to company performance.
 In addition, the Compensation Committee believes in a pay-for-performance approach to executive compensation that aligns executive compensation with stockholder interests.
-This means that a significant portion of an executive's compensation is at risk and will vary from targeted compensation opportunity based upon the level of achievement of specified performance objectives and stock price performance.
+This means that a significant portion of an executive's compensation is at risk and will vary from the targeted compensation opportunity based upon the level of achievement of specified performance objectives and stock price performance.
 We emphasize equity-based long-term incentives to ensure that our executives are focused on longer term operating and stock price performance in addition to short-term goals.
 The targeted value for long-term incentive awards for the NEOs is approximately 1.5 times the targeted value of their annual incentive awards.
-Of the targeted total direct compensation for fiscal year 2019, 65%% of the NEO's compensation was at risk or tied to changes in stock price or pre-determined performance objectives.
+The impact of COVID-19 and the use of a \$15.00 per share above market stock price in fiscal 2020 significantly impacted the value of longterm incentives awarded in 2020.
+Of the targeted total direct compensation for fiscal year 2020, approximately 65% of the NEO's compensation would be at risk or tied to changes in stock price or pre-determined performance objectives.
+However, as a result of the impact of the reduced value of the long-term incentives granted in 2020, the percentage for 2020 is approximately 51% of an NEO's compensation that is at risk or tied to changes in stock price or pre-determined performance objectives.

-FISCAL YEAR 2019 COMPENSATION
+FISCAL YEAR 2020 COMPENSATION

-During fiscal year 2019, our NEO compensation program included four components: base salary, annual cash incentive plan, long-term incentive equity grants and other compensation, including employee benefits generally available to all of our employees.
+During fiscal year 2020, our NEO compensation program included four components: base salary, annual cash incentive plan, long-term incentive equity grants and other compensation, including employee benefits generally available to all of our employees.
 As in the past, our CEO, Mr. Kartsotis, refused all forms of compensation.
 Each component is described in detail below.